Shihab al-Din al-Ramli: Biography

-Birth and Education
+Birth and education

-He was born and raised in his childhood in Ramla.
-He was raised in the adoration and submission to one God.
-Since He was a young child, He has been fervently seeking knowledge and exerting great effort to obtain it.
-Nobody among his classmates could handle such tenacity and effort.
-He encouraged scrupulousness, humility, abstinence, and piety.
+He was born and raised in Ramla in a monotheistic household.
+From an early age he pursued religious and scholarly knowledge, and he has been described as an unusually diligent student.
+He advocated scrupulousness, humility, abstinence, and piety.

 He studied hadith, fiqh, its legal theory, grammar, linguist, rhetoric, and literature.
 He also read Hadith.
 His status increased, as did his reputation.
 None of his contemporaries succeeded to the same degree as He did.
 He was so influential that His Sheikh, Shaykh al-Islam Zakariyya al-Ansari, allowed him to edit his writings both while he was alive and after his passing, Shaykh al-Islam used to say to him, “Correct what you see in my books that needs correcting and edit whatever needs to be edited and ascribe it to me.”

 While Shiekh al Islam was alive, Al Shihab al-Din modified a number of verses from Sharh al Bahjah and Sharh al Rawd.
 He was given the go-ahead to issue fatwas and to teach by a group of his teachers.
 He studied general education courses, and his reputation spread quickly.
 His admiration made him well-known, and students came to him from all over.

 Teachers

-Al Imam al Shihab al Din had the wonderful fortune to learn from some of history's greatest minds who were luminaries in a variety of fields of study.
-Over time, the pupils of sacred wisdom and knowledge of Allah were illuminated by their constant luminosity.
+Al Imam al Shihab al Din had the fortune to learn from luminaries in a variety of fields of study.